oicr-gsi/malta/README.md

 ### Query Provenance script

 `query_provenance.py` is a script to create symlinks to the latest Sequenza zip folders.

+### Setting up on Malta VM

+- sudo apt get npm

+- follow [steps 4-6](https://github.com/oicr-gsi/malta/blob/95ca8dd19708b37fc68e475203ffcb5753a01e08/README.md#L63) for HPC Cluster

+  - install pip3 if it already isn't

+- manually `pip3 install flask`

+- add `WSGIPythonPath /home/ubuntu/install-dependencies/lib/python3.8/site-packages` to `apache2.conf` so python modules can be found

+- had to pip3 install all the dependencies anyways -- **needs to be investigated**

 ## Copyright and License